 - Keep the incision clean and dry.

-- your home health care nurse or doctor.

-- infection to your doctor.

-- Do not get the incision wet in the shower until instructed by your doctor.
+You may have a water resistant dressing. - Do not use any lotions, rubs, ointments, etc. on your wound unless directed to do so by your home health care nurse or doctor. - Examine your wound daily when dressing changes are done and report any sign of infection to your doctor. - Do not get the incision wet in the shower until instructed by your doctor.

-- You may have a water resistant dressing.

-- green discharge and odor.
-Report any abnormal findings to your surgeon.